Stradanus: Life

 Born in Bruges, he began his training in the shop of his father.
 He subsequently continued his training in the workshop of the otherwise unknown Bruges master Maximiliaen Francken (from 1535 to 1537).
 He later moved to Antwerp, where he studied from 1537 to 1540 in the workshop of Pieter Aertsen, a Dutch genre painter active in that city.
 There he mastered the visual language of the Renaissance and the ability to depict complex compositions.
 In 1545 he was registered under the name Hans vander Straten as a master painter in the Antwerp guild of Saint Luke.
 In Antwerp he moved in the circle of the Romanists, i.e. Northern artists who had traveled to Italy and upon their return to their home country created a Renaissance style, which assimilated Italian formal language.

-As was common at the time, he left his home country to travel to Italy to complete his studies.
+As was common at the time, Stradanus left his home country to complete his studies in Italy.
 He traveled first to Lyon where he may have worked with the Dutch painter Corneille de la Haye.
 He then moved on to Venice where he spent a few months.
 In Venice he met the Flemish carpet weaver Jan Rost who headed up the newly established Arazzeria Medicea, the personal weaving workshop in Florence of the Grand Duke of Tuscany Cosimo I de' Medici.
 Rost encouraged Stradanus to travel to Florence for work.
 He followed the advice and reached Florence in 1550, where he entered in the service of the Medici Grand Dukes.
 He became one of the principal assistants of Giorgio Vasari, a painter, architect and the principal advisor of the Medici on art issues.
 Stradanus carried out his first commissions as a designer of tapestries in the Arazzeria Medicea.
 He designed a number of scenes for tapestries and frescoes to decorate the Palazzo Vecchio in Florence and the Medici Villa at Poggio a Caiano, projects that were under the general direction of Vasari and executed by the about 20 assistants in Vasari's workshop.